Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 Q: The egg white's drying your lashes.

 A: Well, wipe that off.
 But if you take your little eye thing, you know, the eye curler, the eyelash curler with that egg white on there, what a curler it does.
 It also makes it very dark and thick.
 So there's a beauty tip for you.
 When I used to do acting, that's what I did to make my eyelashes thick.
 I took a little paintbrush with egg white and brushed it on my eyelashes.
 And it went like this, curling.
 That was all I did.
 It worked.
 It worked great for photographs.
 Because, you know, I didn't want them to put, because they go, you go on those sets, like soaps, they like to make everybody look pretty.
 And I was in general hospital for five and a half years.
-You put mascara on, there's no way.
+We put mascara on, there's no way.

-Q: [unintelligible]
+Q: Is it okay for eyeliner? [unintelligible]

 A: What I suggest people do is take blueberry or some berry, press it, and just take a paintbrush and paint it on.
 It will stain.
-Put just a touch of vinegar in it, it will [unintelligible].
+Put just a touch of vinegar in it, it will set like an easter egg.
 Put it on your lips, put it on your nose.
 That's what I used to do, too.
 Make me a funny character.
 That's what I did when I was on stage.
 That's what I do when I do stage play.
 Works very well.

 Q: You know what I'd love to do? [unintelligible] I don't know where you can find it.